We are open for submissions until January 31, 2021.

 The Hopper is a lively environmental literary magazine from Green Writers Press.
-On our site you will find interviews, literature, criticism, reporting, and art.
-These forms are paths towards an invigorated understanding of nature's place in human life and are part of a new phase in nature writing that seeks to include a modern consciousness in narratives of place.
+On our site you will find interviews, stories, essays, poetry, and art.
+These forms are paths towards an invigorated understanding of nature's place in human life and part of a new phase in nature writing that seeks to include a modern consciousness in narratives of place.

 We publish nonfiction, fiction, poetry, and visual art on our website each month.
-The departments—Room For Craft, Heirlooms, Afield, and At Market—are updated on a rolling basis.
+The departments—Room For Craft and Heirlooms—are updated on a rolling basis.
 We also review submissions for our annual print issue, usually during the winter months.

 Offers new and different articulations of the human experience in nature.
 Specifically, nature writing that is psychologically honest about the environmental crisis and the impacts of mechanical modernity.